Skip to main content

 CSMs can find upsell opportunities organically because they’ve taken the time to understand their clients and earn their trust.
 That personal relationship makes all the difference in finding and positioning expansion opportunities.

 They can also provide the technical product support and training necessary to keep their customers happy.
-This is especially important during customer onboarding when CSMs work closely with customers to ensure their product adoption goes smoothly.
+This is especially important when CSMs work closely with customers during customer onboarding to ensure their product adoption goes smoothly.

 3. Proactive problem resolution